danielchristiancazares/freespace2/docs/VULKAN_DESCRIPTOR_SETS.md

 ## 11. Pipeline Layout Contracts

+This section describes how shader types map to pipeline layouts and how `VulkanPipelineManager` creates and caches graphics pipelines based on the descriptor layout contracts.

 ### 11.1 Layout Specification

-Each shader type has a fixed contract (`VulkanLayoutContracts.cpp`):
+Each shader type has a fixed contract defined in `VulkanLayoutContracts.cpp`:

 ```cpp
 constexpr std::array<ShaderLayoutSpec, NUM_SHADER_TYPES> buildSpecs() {